michael-wazowski/afk-app/README.md

 Application that takes keyboard inputs to automate and run for you on a selected application window.

 ### TODO:
- - Implement keypress recording for afk playback
+ - Implement playback
  - Add live log to show pause/unpause times
  - Implement save/load of keyboard recordings
+ - Keyboard press settings implementation
+ - Application settings

  ### CHANGE LOG:
-  - Rudimentary keypress recording implemented
+  - Added UI zeroing checkbox, currently just appearance, not a functionality add-on
-  - Playback not yet implemented, as processing post-recording isn't done yet
+  - Playback not yet implemented, hopefully partly or completely done next update (I understand how the keyboard events work now)
-  - Not actually sure how to process recordings yet, as recorded strokes are not always in order of action by user
+  - Added and changed some items in the TODO list, some of which are a long way off from being started

 Overall: afk app is not yet functional, but is making progress